ZiCog/xoroshiro/README.md

 ### C++ Version

-The xoroshiro32++, xoroshiro32++ and xoroshiro128** are implemented in the header file src/main/c/xoroshoroPlusPlus.h.
-There is a test harness in xoroshiroPlusPlus.cpp
+The xoroshiro32++, xoroshiro32++ and xoroshiro128** are implemented in the header file src/main/c/xoroshoro.h.
+There is a test harness in xoroshiro.cpp

 #### Compile with:

-    $ g++ -Wall -O3 -o  xoroshiroPlusPlus src/main/c/xoroshiroPlusPlus.cpp
+    $ g++ -Wall -O3 -o  xoroshiro src/main/c/xoroshiro.cpp

 #### Test with:

-$ ./xoroshiroPlusPlus
+$ ./xoroshiro
 First 16 outputs of Xoroshiro32++:
 0201
 6269